Algal oil is the oil that is derived directly from algae. This oil contains DHA, which accounts for 97 percent of the omega-3 fats in the brain.

 DHA is also required for the functional development of the brain in infants and maintenance of normal brain function in adults.
 The inclusion of plentiful DHA in the diet improves learning ability, whereas deficiencies of DHA are associated with deficits in learning.

-Another interesting benefit of algal oil and other DHA foods is they’re able to reduce the symptoms of anxiety and depression.
-The European Journal of Neuroscience recently published a study earlier this year showing that oil containing omega-3s reversed all anxiety-like and depression-like behavior changes induced in rats.
-This is an interesting study because it stresses the importance of supplementing with omega-3s and DHA-rich oils at “critical periods of brain development,” which is why we should give it to our kids from early on to help them so they won’t develop anxiety or depression later in life!
+Another interesting benefit of algal oil and other DHA foods is they may be able to reduce the symptoms of anxiety and depression.
+The European Journal of Neuroscience recently published a study showing that oil containing omega-3s reversed all anxiety-like and depression-like behavior changes induced in rats.

 5. Improves Memory